 Many consider the formal reconciliation process in Australia to have been a failure, yet the need for a more effective engagement between Indigenous and other Australians remains pressing.
-This project examines the Australian experience of reconciliation, asking how the process of reconciliation in Australia can connect to the attitudes of non-Indigenous people in ways that may prompt their engagement with Indigenous needs and aspirations.
+This project examined the Australian experience of reconciliation, asking how the process of reconciliation in Australia connects to the attitudes of non-Indigenous people in ways that may prompt their engagement with Indigenous needs and aspirations.

-This project has undertaken original focus group research to explore non-Indigenous engagement with reconciliation in Australia.
-It considers ways to transform the relationships between Indigenous and non-Indigenous people in light of debates about constitutional recognition and renewed called for treaties with Aboriginal and Torres Strait Islander peoples.
+This project undertook original focus group research to explore non-Indigenous engagement with reconciliation in Australia.
+It considered ways to transform the relationships between Indigenous and non-Indigenous people in light of debates about constitutional recognition and renewed calls for treaties with Aboriginal and Torres Strait Islander peoples.